MichalPokojny/MyProject3-TheBattleShipGame/README.md

 - I've used Game board class as my model.
 - The class Game board stores board size, number of ships.
 Size of the board can be changed as well as number of ships.
-- The game also has stored methods to add ship, guessing the location and printing the board to user.
+- The game class also has methods stored for adding ship,populating the game board with random ship location, guessing the location and printing the board to user.

 ## Technologies used